APPFL/APPFL/docs/tutorials/firstrun.rst

 .. note::

-    1. --`server_config` specifies the path to the configuration file for the FL server.
+    1. ``--server_config`` specifies the path to the configuration file for the FL server.
 In this example, we use the FedAvg algorithm as the server algorithm.
 It should be noted that we can only use synchronous FL algorithms for serial experiments, as it does not make sense to run asynchronous algorithms serially.
-    2. --`client_config` specifies the path to the base configuration file for all FL clients.
+    2. ``--client_config`` specifies the path to the base configuration file for all FL clients.
-    3. --`num_clients` specifies the number of federated learning clients.
+    3. ``--num_clients`` specifies the number of federated learning clients.

 MPI simulation
 --------------